lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     :height: 250
     :align: right

-..  container:: justify

 Use the same protocol as the one implemented in this tutorial to add water molecules to a Zif-8 nanoporous material.
 A snapshot of the system with a few water molecules is shown on the right.

-..  container:: justify

 Download the initial Zif-8 |Zif-8-structure|,
-    the |Zif-8-parameters| file, and this
+the |Zif-8-parameters| file, and this new |water-template|.
-    new |water-template|.
 The ZIF-8 structure is made of 7 atom types (C1, C2, C3, H2, H3, N, Zn), connected
 by bonds, angles, dihedrals, and impropers.
-It uses the same *pair_style* as water,
-    so there is no need to use *hybrid pair_style*.
+It uses the same *pair_style* as water, so there is no need to use *hybrid pair_style*.
 Your *input* file should start like this:

 ..  code-block:: lammps